dburriss/WireUp/design/README.md

 ## Mapping

 TODO: Mappings should be opinionated?
 Explicit?
 Initial thought is to provide a simple mapping interface and an adapter can be written for that.
 Can supply one for AutoMapper via a package.

+An opinionated mapping could use something like [AutoMapper Self Config](https://github.com/dburriss/AutoMapperSelfConfig) to do mappings.